leoleoleo77/Leos-Chess/README.md

 It uses Javascript, HTML and some basic CSS.

-You can either play against a human, or againts my super intelligent AI (still in beta).
+You can either play against another human, or againts my super intelligent AI (still in beta).

 Any comments or contributions are welcome.